top of page

 • Denser and more water-resistant than ceramic

-• Great for floors and wet zones
+• Perfect for floors and wet zones

-• Slightly more expensive but long-lasting
+• Slightly pricier but long-lasting

 Glass Tiles